 Per this standard, a total of 13,500 s.f. (or 0.31-acre) of common open space is required.
-A total of 13,500 14,416 square feet (or 0.31 0.33-acre, 13.6%) of common open space is proposed that includes one 5,000+ s.f. area, a 4,159 4,572 s.f. area, and linear open space and enhanced street buffers along Franklin & Locust Grove Roads landcaped with dry stream beds with boulders and a planter bed as depicted on the revised open space exhibit in Section VIII.D, which meets and exceeds the minimum standards.
+A total of 10,789.67 s.f. (or 0.25-acre) of common open space is proposed that includes one 5,000+ s.f. area, a 4,159 s.f. area, and linear open space as depicted on the open space exhibit in Section VIII.D.
 The qualified open space is short of the minimum standard by 2,710 s.f.
-If an enhanced buffer is provided along Franklin and Locust Grove Roads listed in UDC 11-4-3-27C.8, 50% of these buffers can count toward qualified open space.
-Additionally, there is a 5 foot wide strip on the south side of the buffer along Franklin that doesn't appear to be included in the open space calc's this area can count 100% toward qualified open space.
+If an enhanced buffer is provided along Franklin and Locust Grove Roads that complies with the standards listed in UDC 11-4-3-27C.8, 50% of these buffers can count toward qualified open space.
+Additionally, there is a 5-foot wide strip on the south side of the buffer along Franklin that doesn't appear to be included in the open space calc's - this area can count 100% toward qualified open space.
 With these areas, the total open space would be 14,092 s.f. (or 0.32-acre), which complies with the minimum standards.
 The Applicant should either revise the open space exhibit and landscape plan to include these areas and enhanced buffer elements or reduce the number of units in order to reduce the amount of open space required prior to the Council hearing.

-- 2. Common open space shall be not less than four hundred (400) square feet in area, and shall have a minimum length and width dimension of twenty feet (20').
-The common open space areas depicted on the open space exhibit in Section VIII.D meet this requirement. - 3.
-In phased developments, common open space shall be provided in each phase of the development consistent with the requirements for the size and number of dwelling units.
+2. Common open space shall be not less than four hundred (400) square feet in area, and shall have a minimum length and width dimension of twenty feet (20').
+The common open space areas depicted on the open space exhibit in Section VIII.D meet this requirement.

+- 3. In phased developments, common open space shall be provided in each phase of the development consistent with the requirements for the size and number of dwelling units.
 This project is proposed to develop in one phase. - 4.
 Unless otherwise approved through the conditional use process, common open space areas shall not be adjacent to collector or arterial streets unless separated from the street by a berm or constructed barrier at least four feet (4') in height, with breaks in the berm or barrier to allow for pedestrian access.
 (Ord.
 09-1394, 3-3-2009, eff. retroactive to 2-4-2009) Some of the common open space is located adjacent to Franklin & Locust Grove Roads, both arterial streets.
 Therefore, Staff recommends a berm or constructed barrier is constructed as required. - D. Site Development Amenities: All multi-family developments shall provide for quality of life, open space, and recreation amenities to meet the particular needs of the residents as noted in UDC 11-4-3-27D.
 The number of amenities shall depend on the size of the multi-family development based on the number of units.